 Past President Tony Power presented a cheque to Dr. Roger Altingham for the charity, Safe Anaesthesia Worldwide, following a fascinating talk about anaesthesia.

-Rotary Beckenham is proud to support the Foundation and is helping to fund a LokoHelp electromechanical gait trainer that was developed to relieve therapist's labour intensive task of guiding the patients legs during locomotion therapy.
+We are proud to support the Foundation and to help fund a LokoHelp electromechanical gait trainer that was developed to relieve therapist's labour intensive task of guiding the patients legs during locomotion therapy.
 Locomotion therapy using the LokiHelp not only assist therapist, but also improves gait symmetry and the quality of therapy for the patient.

-Pictured with Freddie is Geoff Moore and David Hynes after putting up a sign confirming Rotary Beckenham’s support to the Foundation.
-Want to help Freddie?
-To find more visit www.freddiefarmerfoundation.org.uk
+Pictured with Freddie are Rotarians Geoff and David after putting up a sign confirming our support for the Foundation.

 more The British Legion Poppy Appeal in Beckenham & Bromley

-more BHAF have for many years organised bowls competitions and events that have raised thousands of pounds for local hospitals and local charities.
+more For many years the BHAF have been organising bowls competitions and events that have raised thousands of pounds for local hospitals and local charities.

 more Articles in the press about the Club